Pamplona

 Pamplona or Iruña (in Basque) is the capital of Navarra.
 Among tourists, Pamplona is best known for the celebrations of San Fermín.
 But Pamplona is also a very nice city to visit outside these busy parties.
 It is rich in history, culture and conviviality.
 A must to really get to know Pamplona is to visit Pamplona Private Tour to book.
 Discover the city's most beautiful buildings and listen to the fascinating stories behind every corner with a very enthusiastic guide.

 Foreigners mainly know Pamplona from the famous festivals of San Fermín.
 These major celebrations take place every year from July 6 to 14 and are mainly associated with the famous Running of the Bulls.
 This centuries-old tradition attracts a huge number of visitors every year and is the heart of San Fermines, where everything revolves around this tradition.
-With the Running of the Bulls Tour you visit the streets where the bulls run along and discover the history of these world-famous festivals.
+Pamplona offers many beautiful places and buildings that can be visited in one day.
+Below you will see the things you must visit when you are in Pamplona.

 Old Town district